2025 Singaporean general election

 General elections were held in Singapore on 3 May 2025 to elect members of Parliament.
-They were the sixteenth general elections since the introduction of self-government in 1959 and the fourteenth since independence in 1965.
-It was also the first election under prime minister Lawrence Wong, who succeeded Lee Hsien Loong in May 2024 and as secretary-general of the governing People's Action Party (PAP) that December.
-News outlets had described this election as "a key test of public confidence" in Wong.
-The 14th Parliament was dissolved on 15 April, with Nomination Day being 23 April.
+They were the sixteenth general elections since the introduction of self-government in 1959, the fourteenth since independence in 1965, and the first under Lawrence Wong, who succeeded Lee Hsien Loong as prime minister in May 2024 and as secretary-general of the governing People's Action Party (PAP) that December.
+The election was described as "a key test of public confidence" in Wong.
+The 14th Parliament was dissolved on 15 April, with nomination day being 23 April.
 A record 211 candidates contested the election, including 53 women, the highest number of female candidates in Singapore's history.
-The number of elected seats was increased from 93 to 97 from the previous election.
+The number of elected seats was increased to 97, up from the 93 in the previous election.

-The parties focused their campaigns on the cost of living, with opposition parties pushing for reductions or exemptions in the Goods and Services Tax (GST).
+Political parties focused their campaigns on the cost of living, with the opposition pushing for a reduction in the Goods and Services Tax (GST) or exemptions for necessities.
 The opposition also called for reforms to public housing policies.
-Additionally, parties such as the Progress Singapore Party (PSP) and the People's Alliance for Reform (PAR) advocated for stricter immigration controls.
-The PAP focused its campaign on constituency-level achievements and emphasised policy discussions, marking a stark contrast to previous elections where personal attacks and national-level rhetoric had played a more prominent role.
-The elections also saw attempted foreign interference, especially by politicians from the Malaysian Islamic Party (PAS; Malay: Parti Islam Se-Malaysia).
+Additionally, the Progress Singapore Party (PSP) and the People's Alliance for Reform (PAR), among other parties, advocated for stricter immigration controls.
+The PAP focused its campaign on constituency-level achievements and emphasised policy discussions, marking a stark contrast to previous elections which had focused more on personal attacks and national-level rhetoric.
+The elections also saw attempted foreign interference, especially by politicians from the Malaysian Islamic Party (PAS).

 The PAP retained its two-thirds supermajority, winning 87 seats and improving its popular vote share from the previous election to 65.57%.
-The Workers' Party (WP) retained all ten of its seats and gained two non-constituency seats (NCMPs) that was previously held by the PSP, which lost its representation in Parliament.
-As a result, the 15th Parliament once again comprised only two political parties.
+The Workers' Party (WP) retained all ten of its seats and gained two additional seats accorded to the "best losers", both of which were previously held by the PSP.
+As a result, the PSP lost its representation in Parliament and the 15th Parliament comprised only two political parties.
 Voter turnout was 92.83% – the lowest since 1968.
 Wong formed his cabinet on 21 May and the 15th Parliament was opened on 5 September.

 Background

-The PAP faced its toughest contest since independence in the 2020 general election; however, it still won a supermajority, comprising all but three electoral divisions.
-It retained West Coast Group Representation Constituency (GRC) in a fight against the PSP, with the narrowest margin of victory among all electoral divisions; its largest margin of victory was in neighbouring Jurong GRC.
-The WP won the new Sengkang GRC and retained Aljunied GRC and Hougang Single Member Constituency (SMC).
-Ng Chee Meng, Minister in the Prime Minister's Office and secretary-general of the National Trades Union Congress (NTUC), who had led the PAP team for Sengkang GRC, was considered the highest-profile political casualty of the election.
-The 14th Parliament was the second longest in Singapore's history at four years and eight months, only behind the 8th Parliament; it also had the most sittings in one term at 162, surpassing the previous term's 135.
+The 2020 general election saw the PAP lose the most seats in its history at once to the opposition; despite this, it managed to win a supermajority, comprising all but three electoral divisions.
+It retained West Coast Group Representation Constituency (GRC) against the PSP by 3.36% of the vote, the narrowest margin of victory among all electoral divisions; its largest margin of victory was in neighbouring Jurong GRC.
+The WP won the new Sengkang GRC while retaining Aljunied GRC and Hougang Single Member Constituency (SMC).
+Ng Chee Meng, Minister in the Prime Minister's Office (PMO) and secretary-general of the National Trades Union Congress (NTUC), who had led the PAP team for Sengkang GRC, was considered the highest-profile political casualty of the election.
+The 14th Parliament was the second longest in Singapore's history at four years and eight months, only behind the 8th Parliament; it also had the most sittings in one term at 162, surpassing the 135 in the 13th Parliament.